kaBeech/tensort/README.md

 #### Introducing Supersort

-Supersort is a SubAlgorithm that compares the results of two different sorting algorithms, in our case Bubblesort and Reverse Exchangesort.
+Supersort is a SubAlgorithm that compares the results of two different sorting algorithms, in our case Bubblesort and Exchangesort.
 If both algorithms agree on the result, that result is used.

-Looking at our analysis on Bubblesort and Reverse Exchangesort, we can approximate the chances of various outcomes when comparing the results of running these two algorithms in similar conditions:
+Looking at our analysis on Bubblesort and Exchangesort, we can approximate the chances of various outcomes when comparing the results of running these two algorithms in similar conditions: